shifs999/VoxCal/README.md

 ---

-## License

-This project is open source and available under the MIT License.

----
 ## Contributions

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.